floweredscarf/su25/labs/lab12/index.md

 ### Exercise: Growing a 2-3 Tree

 1. Insert 10, 11, 12, and 13 in order into the final 2-3 tree above.
-    Then, compare your answer with your partner's.
+    Then, compare your answer with someone else in your lab.

-2. Suppose the keys 1, 2, 3, 4, 5, 6, 7, 8, 9, and 10 are inserted sequentially
+2. Suppose the elements 1, 2, 3, 4, 5, 6, 7, 8, 9, and 10 are inserted sequentially
     into an initially empty 2-3 tree.
 Which insertion causes the second split to take place?

-    Try to add these keys to an empty tree, and discuss your result with your partner.
+    Try to add these elements to an empty tree, and discuss your result with your another person.

 {% include alert.html content="
 If you want to check your work, consider using [this visualization tool][] from